Here’s Why We Won’t See Meaningful LGBT Representation in a Franchise Blockbuster Anytime Soon

 This post is also available in: Português

-“Though wide release films this year like Love, Simon, Annihilation, Blockers, and Negasonic and Yukio’s relationship in Deadpool 2 have raised the bar … studios must still do more to ensure that LGBTQ storylines and characters are included in fair and accurate ways,” says Megan Townsend, GLAAD’s Director of Entertainment Research and Analysis.
+“Though wide release films have raised the bar … studios must still do more to ensure that LGBTQ storylines and characters are included in fair and accurate ways,” says Megan Townsend, GLAAD’s Director of Entertainment Research and Analysis.
 “We hope that these films are the start of an upward trend of sustained progress, and not just a blip in the radar of next year’s [report].”

-Why is LGBT representation, nearly omnipresent in mainstream television, comic books, YA books and other corners of pop culture, so noticeably absent from popcorn flicks?
-You can thank the success of franchises like The Lord of the Rings, Harry Potter and X-Men and the rise of a global entertainment market.
+Despite being nearly omnipresent in mainstream television, comic books, YA books and other corners of pop culture, why is LGBT representation in blockbusters so noticeably absent?
+You can thank the rise of a global entertainment market and the success of franchises like The Lord of the Rings, Harry Potter and the MCU.

 Prefab cinematic universes offer established characters, lucrative spinoffs and countless merchandise opportunities.
-They also rely more on sizzle and effects than plot and dialogue and transfer remarkably well to international markets.
+They also transfer remarkably well to international markets.
 And that’s key.

 While that’s great for profits, it means storylines and characters have to pass muster in Indonesia, Russia, China and other countries with records of silencing LGBT voices.
 It’s not ignorance or bigotry keeping Fox from giving us a gay Iceman.
 It’s fear.

 Take China, one of the fastest-growing movie markets in the world.
-Depictions of homosexuality are banned from television and streaming services and heavily censored in movies: A brief same-sex kiss was cut from Alien: Covenant, and the Oscar-nominated Call Me by Your Name was yanked from the Beijing International Film Festival earlier this spring.
+Depictions of homosexuality are banned from television and streaming services and heavily censored in movies.
+A brief same-sex kiss was cut from Alien: Covenant (2017), and the Oscar-nominated Call Me By Your Name (2017) was yanked from the Beijing International Film Festival.
+China’s censorship board made a series of cuts to Bohemian Rhapsody (2018) that completely de-queered the film.
+The communist country’s censorship of LGBTQ culture is alarming and knows no bounds.

-Even queer-coded content can do a movie in: The live-action Beauty and the Beast was banned in Kuwait and Malaysia (and a drive-in theater in Alabama) for a blink-and-you’ll-miss-it scene of LeFou dancing with another man.
+Even queer-coded content can do a movie in.
+Disney’s live-action Beauty and the Beast (2017) was banned in Kuwait and Malaysia (and a drive-in theater in Alabama) for a blink-and-you’ll-miss-it scene of LeFou dancing with another man.
 There had been enough chatter about the scene that censors pulled the plug.

-Sometimes it’s not just a question of failing to incorporate LGBT characters but actively erasing characters’ queerness: Tessa Thompson played Valkyrie in Thor: Ragnarok as queer, she said, because the character is bisexual in the original Marvel comics.
+Sometimes it’s not just a question of failing to incorporate LGBT representation in blockbusters but actively erasing characters’ queerness: Tessa Thompson played Valkyrie in Thor: Ragnarok as queer, she said, because the character is bisexual in the original Marvel comics.
 But a scene of a woman exiting Valkyrie’s bedroom was cut by director Taika Waititi so it wouldn’t “distract from the scene’s vital exposition.”

 That remark came two years after Marvel Studios President Kevin Feige claimed “there’s no reason” there couldn’t be an openly LGBT character in the MCU “in the next decade or sooner.”

 Deadpool 2 was an outlier — an R-rated movie not really marketed to kids.
-(And there’s still every chance foreign censors will re-dub Negasonic Teenage Warhead’s dialogue or cut her from the film entirely.)
 Billion-dollar box offices and multi-movie franchises are the norm now, and Disney and Warner Bros. are terrified of losing a single dollar to a Focus on the Family boycott or a Saudi Arabian censor.

 But as businesses, the studios do want to support the LGBT community (and continue to enjoy our patronage).
 So we get Hollywood’s version of “Don’t Ask Don’t Tell,” wherein actors and directors are free to discuss queer subtext in movies like Wonder Woman and Star Wars: The Force Awakens … so long as it stays just subtext.